UNINETTSigma2/documentation/README.md

 ## How to contribute changes

+We recommend to never commit changes to the `master` branch.
+Consider the `master` branch to be a read-only copy of the public documentation.
+Always create a new branch before changing anything.

 Assuming we want to add a section describing that no animals are allowed on the server.
 We will call the branch `no-animals`.